V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngingi : pulse, agitation, restlessness, worry, anxiety / firmness, solidity, immobility

-– ngingima : greatness of the precipice, greatness of the abyss / monster, fabulous animal
+– ngingima : size of the precipice, size of the abyss / monster, fabulous animal

-– ngingu : understanding, agreement, convention, association, federation / border, moderation
+– ngingu : understanding, agreement, association, partnership, federation / border, moderation

 – ngionzakana : assembly, gathering

-– ngionzoko / ngionzokolo : piling up, harvest / association, grouping
+– ngionzoko / ngionzokolo : piling up, heaping up, harvesting / association, grouping

 – ngisu : attribute of rawness, freshness, non-cooking or greenery